-Jaguar Land Rover staff have raised over £55,000 for us to remember a colleague who died of cancer.
+Jaguar Land Rover staff raised over £55,000 in honour of a colleague who died of cancer.

-Popular senior purchasing manager Jacqui Evans, of near Coventry, passed away aged 53 in December 2015.
-Purchasing colleagues from Jaguar Land Rover, including ones from Coventry, Gaydon and Whitley, have since been fundraising for us after we helped Jacqui to live well for as long as possible.
+Popular senior purchasing manager Jacqui Evans, died aged 53 in December 2015.
+Jacqui's colleagues from Jaguar Land Rover, including ones from Coventry, Gaydon and Whitley, began fundraising for us after we helped Jacqui to live well for as long as possible.

-Her colleagues’ latest memorial ball saw 180 guests enjoy dinner, music, a photo booth, auction and raffle, to raise £37,875 for Penny Brohn UK.
+Her colleagues’ latest memorial ball saw 180 guests enjoy dinner, music, a photo booth, auction and raffle, to raise £37,875.
 The event was held at Hogarths Hotel, Solihull and included a sneak peek at new products including the Land Rover Velar.

 JLR representatives recently presented a giant cheque to us.